Tampere: Main sights

 One of the main tourist attractions is the Särkänniemi amusement park, which includes the landmark Näsinneula tower, topped by a revolving restaurant.
-In addition to these, it used to house a dolphinarium.
-Other sites of interest are Tampere Cathedral, Tampere City Hall, Tampere Central Library Metso ("Capercaillie"), Kaleva Church (both designed by Reima Pietilä), the Tampere Hall (along Hämeenkatu) for conferences and concerts, the Tampere Market Hall and historical Pyynikki observation tower.
+In addition to these, it used to house an aquarium.
+Other sites of interest are Tampere Cathedral, Tampere City Hall, Tampere Central Library Metso ("Capercaillie"), Kaleva Church (both designed by Reima Pietilä), the Tampere Hall for conferences and concerts, the Tampere Market Hall (along Hämeenkatu) and historical Pyynikki observation tower.

 Tampere has at least seven hotels, the most noteworthy of which are Hotel Tammer, Hotel Ilves, and Hotel Torni, the tallest hotel building in Finland.
 The Holiday Club Tampere spa is also located in the Lapinniemi district on the shores of Lake Näsijärvi.
 There are also many significant shopping centers in the city center of Tampere and its suburbs; the most notable shopping centers are Ratina, Koskikeskus, DUO, Like, and Tullintori.

 Tampere is also home to one of the last museums in the world dedicated to Vladimir Lenin.
 The museum is housed in the Tampere Workers' Hall (along Hallituskatu) where during a subsequent Bolshevik conference in the city, Lenin met Joseph Stalin for the first time.
 Lenin moved to Tampere in August 1905, but eventually fled for Sweden in November 1907 when being pursued by the Russian Okhrana.
-Lenin would not return to any part of the Russian Empire until ten years later, when he heard of the start of the Russian Revolution of 1917.
+Lenin did not return to any part of the Russian Empire until ten years later, when he heard of the start of the Russian Revolution of 1917.
+Tampere Lenin-museum closed on 3 November 2024 and reopened under the name Nootti (Note) in February 2025.

 There are many museums and galleries, including: